 A regional conservation law and policy organization that encourages the use of renewable energy and energy efficiency in the Interior West, Western Resource Advocates has worked with utilities throughout the region to develop and implement green power programs, including Xcel Energy's Windsource program.
 Western sold Colorado Rural Green Tags to businesses and households on the Front Range and in rural Colorado to make the pilot project installations economically feasible.

 Rural schools are often connected to a renewable energy co-op.
 They have a low avoided cost, and net metering may not be welcome.
 Gaining the support of the local utility or rural electric cooperative can greatly increase the likelihood of a successful project.

 The School and Community

-Communities support their schools, and it is very important that the community is a full partner in designing the project and in paying for much of it.
-All interested parties in the community must understand what is required for a school wind project to succeed and the role that each of them plays in the success of the endeavor.
-These parties may include school board members, city government, the local utility, economic development interests, and other interested parties (e.g., energy service companies, farmers, agriculture extension agents).
+Communities support their schools, so it was very important that the community was a full partner in designing the project and in paying for much of it.
+It was imperative that all interested parties in the community understood what is required for a school wind project to succeed and the role that each of them played in the success of the endeavor.
+These parties included school board members, city government, the local utility, economic development interests, and other interested parties (e.g., energy service companies, farmers, agriculture extension agents).